 Micro-SaaS for freelance and self-employed workers

-With smaller operations growing in many markets and home-based, freelance, and self-employed workers more popular than ever, taking a problem the SaaS giants fixed for SMEs and stripping them out for what a freelancer or solo worker needs can provide all kinds of opportunities for the Micro-SaaS.
+With smaller operations growing in many markets and home-based, freelance, and self-employed workers more popular than ever, taking a problem the SaaS giants fixed for SMEs and stripping them out for what a freelancer or solo worker needs can provide all kinds of opportunities for the Micro-SaaS business.

 You might be interested: Is Vertical SaaS right for your next project?